PrototypeML/PrototypeML/docs/concepts.md

 dimension must be specfied.

 Also like mutators, you can easily apply any commonly-used activation to the output of a block instance, as well.
-Currently supported activations include: ReLU, Sigmoid, Tanh, Softmax, and Softmax2d.
+Currently supported activations include: ReLU, Sigmoid, Tanh, Softmax, and Leaky_ReLU.

 The [block editor](models.md#block-editor) is used to create and/or edit a block.
 Using a drag-and-drop interface, it allows you to you drag mutators or other blocks into the editor, then draw arcs using